wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/wazuh_server_linux.rst

 Installation from packages
 ==========================

-The Wazuh server can be installed in the most of Linux Distribution.
-It's possible to use DEB packages or RPM packages depending on the target Operative System flavor.
+The Wazuh server can be installed in the following operating systems:

 +-------------------------------+-------------------------------------------------------+
 | Operative system              | Version                                               |